top of page

 Virginia has been a Soundpainting practitioner for the past 9 years.
 Together with Typhaine Delaup, one of the few UK based certified teachers, they run Soundpainting workshops for artists, general public and children.

-If you are interested in hosting a workshop, get in touch at or email@example.com.
+If you are interested in hosting a workshop, get in touch at email@example.com or firstname.lastname@example.org.

 "The Soundpainting language is accessible to all students, from preschoolers to collegians to those with special needs.
 By engaging multiple learning styles (verbal, visual, aural, and kinaesthetic) for exploring creativity, Soundpainting breaks through boundaries, tapping into reservoirs of skills and expression that help students better understand themselves and the world in which they live."